How to add VAT to prices

 What are VAT invoices?

 A VAT invoice tells a customer how much VAT they paid on a purchase.
-It’s important information because some of your customers may be able to claim that tax back.
+It’s important information because some of your customers may be able to claim that VAT back.
 If you’re VAT registered, you must issue VAT invoices.

 VAT invoice example

 Here are the details you need to provide on a VAT invoice.
+A logo and payment terms aren’t required but will help your invoice look more professional.

 VAT tax point